 There are ways for managers to make the workplace a hydration-friendly environment.
 For one, it’s important to provide education and training.
 Most people know the body requires more hydration when it’s hot outside, but many are surprised to find out that it’s also a factor in cold weather.

 It’s important to have plenty of fluids readily available since workers are more likely to take hydration breaks when they have drinks easily accessible to them.
-Since many workers consume coffee during cold weather, it’s worth noting electrolyte replacement drinks can help replenish depleted electrolytes that can be lost due to increased caffeine intake, as well as other job site dehydration factors listed above.
+Since many workers consume coffee during cold weather, it’s worth noting that electrolyte replacement drinks can help replenish depleted electrolytes that can be lost due to increased caffeine intake, as well as other job site dehydration factors listed above.

 Finally, don’t be afraid to allow regular breaks.
 Each job site should have a shelter (ideally a heated one) where workers can get relief from the chilly weather.
 It’s also a great place to keep water.
 Mandating regular breaks is a great way to remind workers to stop and rehydrate before returning to the job.